Iron-Stag-Games/Iron-Stag-Games.github.io/docs/rb-battles-minigames/workshop/script-api/Shared/QSpring.md

 A physical model of a spring, useful in many applications.
 Properties only evaluate upon index making this model good for lazy applications.

+(The "Q" stands for "Quenty", the author of the module.)

 Also see [Spring](https://iron-stag-games.github.io/rb-battles-minigames/workshop/script-api/Shared/Spring).

 https://quenty.github.io/NevermoreEngine/api/Spring/